kilnfi/sdk-py/docs/README.md

 created from a `KilnConfig`, the SDK then provides access to different
 parts:

-- `accounts` for Kiln accopunt facilities
+- `accounts` for Kiln Accounts facilities
 - `eth` for Ethereum facilities

 Optionally, the SDK can be configured with multiple integrations